aloxe/huwindty/src/pages/examples/images/local/index.md

 ---
 layout: base
-title: Section B
+title: Local images
 subtitle: Yet another example page
 ---
-This is section B of Part 1
+## This is section A of Part 1